Omaha Mounted Foundation

 • FAQs

-About the mounted unit
+the mounted unit today

 Since 1989, the unit has played an important role in public safety, assisting with crowd control, traffic enforcement, and arrests.
 Mounted officers patrol throughout the city, with a strong presence in the Old Market and Riverfront areas, and are a familiar sight at major events like the College World Series, concerts, and community festivals.